ckakiti/Novelty_paper_2021/README.md

 # Processing novelty data (Akiti et al. 2021)

-Data can be found at LOCATION_OF_DATA.
+Data used in Akiti et al. 2021 can be found at LOCATION_OF_DATA.
 Data structure is explained [here](https://github.com/ckakiti/Novelty_paper_2021/blob/main/DataStructure.md).
 The following describes the code that produced each figure.
 Follow the links to access each piece of code.

 ## DLC Workflow